geometric-intelligence/TopoBenchmark/README.md

 ## :pushpin: Overview

 `TopoBenchmarkX` (TBX) is a modular Python library designed to standardize benchmarking and accelerate research in Topological Deep Learning (TDL).
 In particular, TBX allows to train and compare the performances of all sorts of Topological Neural Networks (TNNs) across the different topological domains, where by _topological domain_ we refer to a graph, a simplicial complex, a cellular complex, or a hypergraph.
+For detailed information, please refer to the [`TopoBenchmarkX: A Framework for Benchmarking Topological Deep Learning`](https://arxiv.org/pdf/2406.06642) paper.

 <p align="center">
   <img src="resources/workflow.jpg" width="700">